kionsoftware/terraform-provider-kion/docs/resources/project_cloud_access_role.md

 - `accounts` (Block Set) This field will be ignored if 'apply_to_all_accounts' is set to: true. (see [below for nested schema](#nestedblock--accounts))
 - `apply_to_all_accounts` (Boolean)
+- `aws_create_instance_profile` (Boolean) Whether to create an IAM instance profile for this role.
+Applies only to non-User role types.
 - `aws_iam_path` (String)
 - `aws_iam_permissions_boundary` (Number)
 - `aws_iam_policies` (Block Set) (see [below for nested schema](#nestedblock--aws_iam_policies))
 - `aws_iam_role_name` (String)
+- `aws_iam_role_trust_policy` (String) AWS IAM role trust policy JSON.
+Required when cloud_access_role_type_id is 2 (Custom Trust).
+- `aws_partition` (String) AWS partition this role is synced to.
+Applies only to non-User role types and defaults to "aws".
+Callers in GovCloud or ISO partitions must set this explicitly.
+- `aws_session_tags` (Map of String) AWS session tags applied when assuming this role in the AWS console.
+- `aws_trusted_account_numbers` (List of String) AWS account numbers this role trusts.
+Required when cloud_access_role_type_id is 3 (Account).
+Kion currently stores exactly one entry.
+- `aws_trusted_services` (Set of String) AWS service principals this role trusts, such as "lambda.amazonaws.com".
+Required when cloud_access_role_type_id is 4 (Service).
 - `azure_role_definitions` (Block Set) (see [below for nested schema](#nestedblock--azure_role_definitions))
+- `cloud_access_role_type_id` (Number) Type of the cloud access role: 1 = User (default), 2 = Custom Trust, 3 = Account, 4 = Service.
+Types other than User are AWS only and require Kion 3.15.3, 3.16.5 or 3.17.1, depending on the release line.
+Note that 3.17.0 does not support them.
+On a version without support, Kion creates a User role instead and the provider fails the apply rather than letting the mismatch go unnoticed.
+- `cloud_provider_ids` (Set of Number) Cloud provider IDs this role applies to: 1 for AWS, 2 for Azure, 3 for GCP.
+Defaults to all cloud providers.
+Kion accepts this on create and update but does not return it when reading a role, so changes made outside Terraform are not detected.
 - `future_accounts` (Boolean)
 - `gcp_iam_roles` (Block Set) (see [below for nested schema](#nestedblock--gcp_iam_roles))
 - `last_updated` (String)